 - in the event of you or a member of the supervision team leaving or is unable to supervise, you MUST ensure arrangements are made for alternative supervision.

-Details of responsibilities can also be found at QA7 Sections 10 & 11, Review & Progress, and Progression Pointsand QA7 Appendix 1 Responsibilities of the Supervisory team.
+Details of responsibilities can also be found in QA7 (Sections 10 & 11 and Appendix 1).

 Formal monitoring of progression